-LD 802 Philosophies of Knowledge Acquisition and Research (3)
+Philosophies of Knowledge Acquisition and Research Total Credit Hours: (3)

 This particular course sets the stage for subsequent courses that focus on specific research methods.
 The course focuses on different thinking about the nature of knowledge (sometimes referred to as epistemology) and the different types of research designs and methods that tend to be associated with different epistemologies.
 The course also demonstrates that the sorts of conceptual disagreements found in the social sciences also can be found in leadership practice.
 Finally, the course gives students an opportunity to hone their writing and presentation skills and diagnose any difficulties they may have with writing and making oral presentations at the start of their doctoral work.
 Once aware of any communication-related problems they have, students can use the Ph.D. program to correct diagnosed difficulties.
-Prerequisite: LD 801
+Prerequisite: LD 801 urges, pushes, and cajoles you to view things through different lenses than you might ordinarily use.
+The more lenses you master, the more tools you have at your disposal.
+This course provides several theoretical perspectives - in brief, the basic premises of the social science disciplines - through which to view organizational problems.
+Generally, at least one of these perspectives will be quite helpful to understanding and working toward a particular problem solution.
+Even when these particular perspectives do not fit exactly, the habit of looking at a problem in such a manner opens other viewpoints and other possibilities.
+The course begins with the premise that organizational issues are messy and complex, and that they are generally too deeply rooted in economic, political, and cultural issues to allow a formulaic 1-2-3 resolution.
+The course also introduces the idea of a case study to formally examine an issue and to seek a solution unique to a particular case.
+Such an examination generally reveals the fact that, while cases may display similarities, each is unique enough to require a tailored solution.
+This insight requires all leaders to stay humble and nimble.
+Prerequisite: LD 802

-LD 803 Political, Economic, and Social Understandings of Leadership (3)
+Political, Economic, and Social Understandings of Leadership Total Credit Hours: (3)